Static testing will identify defects earlier in the development lifecycle but also reduce the number of unwelcome change requests.

 “key techniques and disciplines should not be lost in the ‘frenzy’ for agility”

-Possibly not the most exciting subject within the testing community but when we know these techniques improve the output, and reduces the cost of defect resolution then why not spend more time doing it?
+Possibly not the most exciting subject within the software testing community but when we know these techniques improve the output, and reduces the cost of defect resolution then why not spend more time doing it?
 Static test analysis is the review or inspection of key artefacts.
 These are the very artefacts that define the test planning and dynamic test delivery processes.
 These techniques can be executed early as not a single line of code is required.
-Static testing also applies to static code reviews with an aim of improving the overall quality of the solution and again identifying defects as early as possible within the QA process.
+Static testing also applies to static code reviews with an aim of improving the overall quality of the solution and again identifying defects as early as possible within the software quality assurance process.

 There are many articles attempting to calculate the true cost of a defect and of course there are varying opinions on this subject.
 However, we can say categorically that the majority of defects are introduced during the earlier stages of a project.
 We will also try to demonstrate why static testing will have a positive impact or any project.

-The graph below demonstrates a typical defect profile for a project delivering using a Waterfall of V-model methodology.
+The graph below demonstrates a typical defect profile for a project delivering using a Waterfall or V-model methodology.
 It shows defect introduction (when in the project defects are introduced), defect identification (typically when the defect is uncovered), and the cost of defect resolution (an exponential view demonstrating that the cost of resolution increases significantly the later it is discovered).

 The graph demonstrates how we must ‘shift-left’ the defect found curve (the identification).
 By shifting the identification towards the earlier stages of project delivery you can see that this will automatically reduce the cost of defect resolution.
 The next graph demonstrates that if we introduce static testing techniques alongside a more agile delivery then the defect profile would look more like this.